contentful/contentful-export/README.md

 ### Basics

 #### `spaceId` [string] [required]
-ID of the Space with source data
+ID of the space with source data

 #### `environmentId` [string] [default: 'master']
-ID the environment in the source space
+ID of the environment in the source space

 #### `managementToken` [string] [required]
 Contentful management API token for the space to be exported